amiaopensource/vrecord/README.md

 # Vrecord Documentation

-This documentation is up to date as of vrecord v2017-06-05.
+This documentation is up to date as of vrecord version 2017-06-15.

 ## Table of Contents